-- For an extra cost, you can get a massage
+- For an extra cost, you can get a message

 Take a Boat Ride in Dalyan

-After going to the Thermal Mud Baths, spend the rest of the day exploring the Dalyan Delta by boat, stopping off to admire the Lycian tombs, having lunch and going for a swim in Iztuzu Beach.
-At the same time looking for sea turtles (Loggerhead) and other wildlife that have made the nature conservation area their home.
+After going to the Thermal Mud Baths, spend the rest of the day exploring the Dalyan Delta by boat.
+While stopping off to admire the Lycian tombs, having lunch and going for a swim in Iztuzu Beach.
+At the same time look for sea turtles (Loggerhead) and other wildlife that have made the nature conservation area their home.

-First, you will cruise through the network of windy water channels towards the ocean before making your first stop to admire the Lycian tombs carved into the rocks high up on the cliff face.
+Cruise through the network of windy water channels towards the ocean.
+Before making your first stop admire the Lycian tombs carved into the rocks high up on the cliff face.
 I was so intrigued and fascinated by how they were able to build these tombs over 2,000 years ago.
 If you look carefully, further down the channel, you will see the ancient city of Kaunos.